music literature movies Index About

 Track Listing: Disc 1: 1.
 I’d Have You Anytime, 2.
 My Sweet Lord, 3.
 Wah-Wah, 4.
 Isn’t It a Pity [Version One], 5.
 What Is Life, 6.
 If Not for You, 7.
 Behind That Locked Door, 8.
 Let It Down, 9.
 Run of the Mill, 10.
 Beware of Darkness, 11.
 Apple Scruffs, 12.
 Ballad of Sir Frankie Crisp (Let It Roll), 13.
 Awaiting on You All, 14.
 All Things Must Pass, Disc 2: 1.
 I Dig Love, 2.
 Art of Dying, 3.
 Isn’t It a Pity [Version Two], 4.
 Hear Me Lord, 5.
 Out of the Blue, 6.
 It’s Johnny’s Birthday, 7.
 Plug Me In, 8.
 I Remember Jeep, 9.
 Thanks for the Pepperoni

-First flurries.
-Clean sheets.
-A white snow bed.
-Soldiers of memories line up, ready to fend off all comers in a last-ditch attempt to win the battle of closing hearts.
-As the fight rages on, the music of The Beatles—soundtrack to an awakening—accompanies a slide show: youth.
-Out on the front lines, solo years flash with the heavy artillery of Plastic Ono Band and Ram, and yet, out of the gate first is George, charging, paving the way for the new post-Beatles world order.
+The flurries come first.
+The snow is like a bed of clean white sheets.
+Soldiers of memories line up, readying to fend off all comers in a last-ditch attempt to win the battle of the closing heart.
+As the fight rages on, the music of The Beatles—the soundtrack to an awakening—accompanies a slide show of youth.
+Out on the front lines, solo years flash first with the heavy artillery of Plastic Ono Band and Ram, but even before that, out of the gate first is George, charging, paving the way for the new post-Beatles world order.

 “All things must pass